-There was one year, when I travelled to Italy four different times!
-That’s a lot, so I guess you can tell it’s my favourite European country and I just can’t get enough of the place.
+There was one year when I traveled to Italy four different times!
+That’s a lot, so I guess you can tell it’s my favorite European country and I just can’t get enough of the place.
 On this particular trip, I’d be touring through Eastern Liguria, hitting up quiet little towns like Varese Ligure and the coastal town of Porto Venere.

-Porto Venere, a UNESCO world heritage site since 1997, is a truly special town.
-As you walk through the narrow and colourful streets, sample the local seafood specialties, and view the town from the sea, it’s easy to see why Porto Venere inspired people like Lord Byron.
+Porto Venere, a UNESCO World Heritage site since 1997, is a truly special town.
+As you walk through the narrow and colorful streets, sample the local seafood specialties, and view the town from the sea, it’s easy to see why Porto Venere inspired people like Lord Byron.

 Why You Need To Visit Porto Venere, Italy

 So just why should one visit Porto Venere?
 Aside from the fact that it’s picture-perfect in terms of just how exquisitely beautiful it is, there are plenty of reasons to come to Porto Venere.

 Taking a stroll along the streets of Porto Venere is a pleasure.

 It’s a heady experience to take time to notice things, like the narrow cobblestoned streets, the pastel-hued buildings with laundry hanging out to dry, the intricate details of religious tile mosaics, and so much more.

 2) Take a cooking lesson at Portivene

 Another reason to visit Porto Venere is to take cooking lessons at Portivene, a small trattoria specializing in mussel dishes.
 You can learn how to cook various mussel-based dishes.
 Not usually a fish person, I happily overdosed in three types of mussel dishes and a local white wine while there.